eclipse-thingweb/playground/README.md

 There are different ways to use Playground:

+- Update npm to the version 9.1.2 `npm install -g npm@9.1.2`
 - Install all packages and their dependencies via `npm install` in the root directory.
-This script calls `lerna bootstrap`.
 - You can install the different packages from npm ([see below](./packages)) or in their respective directories.
 Currently, npm packages are not using TD 1.1 features.

 ## Structure